martinit18/nested_fit/README.md

 The present version is 4.3alpha
 New features:
-- New (test) function : harmonic potential in 3D
+- New (test) function : harmonic potential in 3D and loggamma
 - Choice between different convergence methods : evidence or partition function

 Previous versions are: